-A formal processing of the arrested person by the police that involves recording the arrest, fingerprinting, photographing, and inventorying all the personal items taken from the suspect. the personal items taken from the suspect.
-The prosecutor will decide whether to proceed with the charges against the defendant.
-If so, the accused will then make an initial appearance in court, at which time the judge will review the charges to determine the following:
+A formal processing of the arrested person by the police that involves recording the arrest, fingerprinting, photographing, and inventorying all the personal items taken from the suspect.

-- that the crime is properly charged (i.e., that all required elements are alleged); - 2. that the right person has been named as the defendant; - 3. that there is a reasonable basis for the charges; - 4. whether the accused has or needs counsel; and - 5. what bail or other conditions for release pending trial will be set.
+- 1. that the crime is properly charged (i.e., that all required elements are alleged); - 2. that the right person has been named as the defendant; - 3. that there is a reasonable basis for the charges; - 4. whether the accused has or needs counsel; and - 5. what bail or other conditions for release pending trial will be set.